-Future economic, environmental and social challenges are not confined to bus or transport in general.
-How other sectors deal with these Pay have as much effect on the demand for well, and cost of providing it, as any actions within the transport system.
+Future economic, environmental and social challenges are not confined to bus or transport ingeneral.
+How other sectors deal with these ay have as much effect on the demand for travel, and cost of providing it, as any actions within the transport system.
 Meanwhile we continue to deal with the uncertainty of Covid-19 recovery - a major theme of Bus Back Better.